 Are student loans exploitative?
 This pressing question has gained significant attention in recent years.
-Once seen as a gateway to higher education and a brighter future, student loans have increasingly come under scrutiny for their exploitative practices.
-Many vulnerable students find themselves burdened with exorbitant interest rates and lengthy repayment terms imposed by student loan companies and private lenders.
+Once seen as a gateway to higher education and a brighter future, student loans have increasingly been scrutinized for their exploitative practices.
+Many vulnerable students are burdened with exorbitant interest rates and lengthy repayment terms imposed by student loan companies and private lenders.
 These financial institutions take advantage of the strong desire for education, trapping students in a never-ending cycle of debt spanning decades.

 The exploitative nature of student loans becomes evident when considering the lack of transparency surrounding fees and hidden charges imposed on borrowers.
-Students are often left in the dark about the actual costs they will face throughout their loan journey.
+Students often need to be aware of the actual costs they will face throughout their loan journey.
 Consequently, many are forced to make life-altering decisions based on the financial constraints imposed by these predatory loans.

 It is essential to recognize that this issue extends beyond individual experiences; it affects society as a whole.
 The current system allows these exploitative practices to persist, hindering economic growth and limiting opportunities for countless individuals seeking a better future through education.